Home » Lunch/Dinner » Instant Pot Chili Recipe With Dry Beans

 If you do not presoak the beans first, then it’ll take about 35-40 minutes to cook the beans at high pressure, and then a natural release of 15 minutes.
 You may need to add an extra cup of broth to prevent burning or drying out.

 You can make your chili vegetarian easily!
 Just replace the ground beef with plant based crumbles or a pound of diced mushrooms.
-Mix up the varieties for loads of flavor!
+Mix up the varieties for extra depth of flavor!
 Also, make sure to use vegetable broth instead of chicken broth.

 How do you keep the chili from burning in an instant pot?